Estimated reading time: 6 minutes

 The good news is that with a strategic compliance strategy, technology can assist.
 And, having a strategic compliance partner – like ADP – can do that for you.
 Then, HR and payroll can spend their time answering employee questions and making sure that employees know their garnishments are being handled properly and legally.
 This is an opportunity to reduce risk and be more labor efficient.

 P.S.
-If you want to learn more about creating a wage garnishment management process, I hope you’ll plan to join Corri and I for a webinar on “Transforming Wage Garnishment Compliance”.
-It’s scheduled for Tuesday, June 7, 2022, at 2p Eastern.
-The session has been preapproved for recertification credits by the Society for Human Resource Management (SHRM) and the Human Resource Certification Institute (HRCI).
-And as always, if you’re already booked that day, do sign up for the webinar so you can get the recording.
-Hope you can join us!49
+If you want to learn more about creating a wage garnishment management process, I hope you’ll listen to the discussion Corri and I had on “Transforming Wage Garnishment Compliance”.
+This webinar recording has been approved for recertification credits by the Society for Human Resource Management (SHRM) and the Human Resource Certification Institute (HRCI).53